“Promotional material from “What Were You Wearing?,” artist: Alexa Helton

 Editor’s note: Although this material may seem slightly off mission for Arts-Louisville, the content provides valuable context for an exhibit that has been curated by a group of students under the direction of University of Louisville Brandeis School of Law Professor JoAnne Sweeny.

-Entire contents are copyright © 2018, Eli Keel.
+Entire contents are copyright © 2018, Allie Keel.
 All rights reserved.

 “Yeah, but what was she wearing?”